floookay/barnacle/case/readme.md

 This core is also a work in progress.
 The plan is to add a wooden window piece.

+## the „weight“

+This is a 3d printable weight you can print with 100% infill to dampen the sound and make the build by about 200g heavier.
+It's not fixated or anything it just sits above the acrylic.
+You can split it in half for printing on usual sized print beds.

 ## printer settings

 - 0.4mm nozzle